Friendofhumanity/Friendofhumanity/README.md

 ## 🧩 A Little More About Me

-I enjoy working on problems where AI is not just used as a buzzword, but as a tool to understand language, structure knowledge, and support better decision-making.
+I enjoy working on problems where AI is not just used as a buzzword, but as a tool to understand language, structure knowledge, visualize information, and support better decision-making.

 My long-term goal is to grow as an **AI researcher and engineer** who can bridge the gap between research ideas and real-world intelligent systems.
+I also enjoy working in teams, sharing ideas, learning from others, and contributing wherever I can add value.

-When I’m not experimenting with models, I’m usually learning about new AI research, improving my projects, or exploring better ways to explain complex technical ideas simply.
+When I’m not experimenting with models, I’m usually learning about new AI research, improving my projects, exploring data visualization techniques, or finding better ways to explain complex technical ideas simply.

 ---